Edgeworth/memerna/README.md

 # memerna

+Check out docs/thesis/thesis.pdf for my thesis which will explain a bit about what this is all about.

 In all cases where an ordering of base_t p is used (e.g. data tables), it will be ACGU.

 ### Building